loading

 • Score First: Do not cut through in one pass.
 Lightly score the glaze along the entire line first to relieve surface tension.

 • Incremental Depth: Make multiple shallow passes (1/8 inch deep).
-This prevents heat buildup that cracks the tile.
+This prevents the rapid heat buildup that instantly triggers thermal shock tile cracking.

-• Back-Cutting: For cutouts like outlets, cut from the back of the tile towards the front.
-This directs the breakout force away from the visible face.
+• Back-Cutting: For intricate tasks like sink cutout fabrication or kitchen countertop edging, cut from the back of the tile towards the front.
+This directs the breakout force away from the visible face, preserving the premium finish.

 Manual Cutting Mechanics